 The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Magec Rod lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Again, if your child had problems after receiving the NuVasive Magec Rod, you should contact Schmidt and Clark's lawyers immediately for a free legal consultation.
-You may be entitled to a settlement by filing a suit and our medical device lawyers can help.
+You may be entitled to financial compensation by filing a suit and our medical device lawyers can help.